Purchase order fields explained

 If you've entered a default currency for your supplier, it automatically displays.

-If your purchase order has sales tax, select either Tax Inclusive or Tax Exclusive.
-The only difference between these two options is whether your purchase order lines and subtotal include or exclude sales tax.
-Both options calculate the same sales tax amount.
+If your purchase order has VAT, select either Tax Inclusive or Tax Exclusive.
+The only difference between these two options is whether your purchase order lines and subtotal include or exclude VAT.
+Both options calculate the same VAT amount.

-Select No Tax if your purchase order doesn't have sales tax.
+Select No Tax if your purchase order doesn't have VAT.

 Purchase order line fields